Mobile and internet service falters as PG&E shutdown in Northern California exposes network holes

-The planned power shutdown affecting up to 2 million Northern and Central California residents disrupted telecommunications service for some of the nation’s largest providers, including Comcast, and top U.S. wireless carriers including AT&T, T-Mobile and Sprint.
-Phone and internet outages and spotty service were reported in Santa Rosa, across Sonoma County and Bay Area.
+The power shutdown disrupted telecommunications service for some of the nation’s largest providers, including Comcast, and top U.S. wireless carriers including AT&T, T-Mobile and Sprint.
+Phone and internet outages and spotty service were reported in Santa Rosa, across Sonoma County and the Bay Area.

-An AT&T spokeswoman acknowledged Wednesday that the PG&E shutdown amounted to a “difficult time” for cellphone users in more than 750 zip codes across the state.
+An AT&T spokeswoman acknowledged Wednesday the PG&E shutdown amounted to a “difficult time” for cellphone users in more than 750 ZIP codes across the state.
 The company responded by offering “unlimited talk, text and data” to affected customers through Sunday.

 The problems exposed holes in a wireless and internet network increasingly used to communicate in emergencies.

-The disruptions even extended to Sonoma County’s emergency operations center, a command post used by officials to direct the local government response to the powers shutdown.
+The disruptions even extended to Sonoma County’s emergency operations center, a command post used by officials to direct the local government response to the power shut-off.
 The facility, like much of the region, uses Comcast as its broadband provider.

-But starting Wednesday, the operations center had trouble with its wireless internet service, said Melissa Valle, a county spokeswoman.
+Starting Wednesday, the operations center had trouble with its wireless internet, said Melissa Valle, a county spokeswoman.
 She said her understanding was that Comcast had a problem with one of its facilities, leading to service problems.

 The WiFi problem stalled work for those with laptops in the center, she said.
 By Thursday, the issues had been resolved.